 From 2016 to 2018, several new restaurants and shops opened which filled in space adjacent to our Walmart grocery.
 We have advocated for businesses that add value to the community and encouraged businesses and property managers to beautify and thoughtfully maintain their properties.
 In recent years, we have developed even stronger ties to our Millersville Village businesses.

-We have typically hosted an open community meeting annually in late winter or early spring.
+We typically host an open community meeting annually in late winter or early spring.
 And a fall 2018 community meeting brought fresh “visioning” for priorities and new ideas about what else we could work on together.

 Since then we have been working on creating a stronger sense of place and Millersville identity through improved communications and community signage, installed in 2021.
-We are now looking at increasing our outreach to neighborhoods and bolstering volunteer recruitment and recognition and additional beautification projects.
+Our last annual meeting was in March 2023, with special focus on our need to increase safety and connectivity.